 - Farah Nayeri, “Louvre’s 8.5 Million Visitors Keep It as No. 1 Museum Worldwide,” 29 March 2009, Bloomberg News; Ben Zongker, “Smithsonian Air and Space Museum Sees Fewer Visitors,” 20 February 2007, USA Today. ↩

-- According to the Smithsonian’s website: “The National Air and Space Museum is recognized as the world’s most visited museum.
+- According to information that used to be on the Smithsonian’s website: “The National Air and Space Museum is recognized as the world’s most visited museum.
 For 2005, a total of 6,100,871 people visited the museum building on the Mall, which has on average attracted more than nine million people annually.
 For 2005, the Udvar-Hazy Center attracted 1,169,951.” ↩